-31 See Asoni and Sanandaji (2008) for a formal analysis of these effects.
+&lt;sup>4 See Asoni and Sanandaji (2008) for a formal analysis of these effects.

 In other words, high labor taxation may induce people to become self-employed, but it is likely to weaken their incentives to develop HGFs.
 But this conclusion is still too simplistic.
-From a tax perspective entrepreneurial income can show up in many other forms: Dividends, capital gains on equity and/or stock options, and as interest income on lending by the entrepreneur to her/his own business.
+From a tax perspective entrepreneurial income can show up in many other forms: dividends, capital gains on equity and/or stock options, and as interest income on lending by the entrepreneur to her/his own business.
 Given the complexity of the tax code in a typical OECD country, the incentive effects of the tax system on entrepreneurs are highly multifaceted.
 Still, it is clear that some of the returns to entrepreneurial effort are taxed as wage income.
 The tax code may restrict the extent to which income accruing from closely held companies may be taxed as capital income.
-32 In addition, some of the entrepreneurial function is carried out by employees without an ownership stake in the firm, and for them the labor tax schedule is always applicable.
+In addition, some of the entrepreneurial function is carried out by employees without an ownership stake in the firm, and for them the labor tax schedule is always applicable.

 The level and progressivity of labor income taxation also indirectly affect the industry structure from the demand side.
 A large percentage of all work, most notably household work, is performed outside the market.
-Cross-country comparisons of industry-level employment also point to considerable scope for substitution of certain economic activities between the market and non-market sectors (Rogerson 2006; Freeman and Schettkat 2005).
+Cross-country comparisons of industry-level employment also point to considerable scope for substitution of certain economic activities between the market and nonmarket sectors (Freeman and Schettkat, 2005; Rogerson, 2006).

 In a well-functioning, decentralized market economy, firms can be expected to detect and act upon the potential for starting new operations or expand existing ones, thereby creating job opportunities.
 But for many goods (e.g., high-tech products like computers), the higher price that results from taxation may cause the consumer to forego a purchase, or to buy a lower quality version of the good.
-This need not be the case with services - high labor taxes often induce the consumer to produce the service himself.33 High rates of personal taxation tend to make it more profitable to shift a large share of the service production to the informal economy, in particular into the "do-it-yourself" sector.
+This need not be the case with services - high labor taxes often induce the consumer to produce the service himself.
+High rates of personal taxation tend